A prominent part of the robotics law, the US drone law allows you to earn flying drones.

 To start your drone business, feel free to download our business setup checklist (infographic).

-For an ultimate guide on how to open your business in the U.S., see our webinar (in Russian langauge).
+For an ultimate guide on how to start your own business in the US, watch our webinar.